 Program of Study

-Students desiring to perform dissertation work through GSBSE are required to complete three laboratory rotations, each lasting one academic semester or summer.
-A rotation abstract booklet will be available for rotating students three months before the start of their first semester in the program.
+Students not directly admitted into a laboratory desiring to perform dissertation work through GSBSE are required to complete three laboratory rotations minimum.
 GSBSE requires that at least two Institutions be represented in a student’s rotation experience.
 These rotations are chosen by the student with the goals of providing experiences in diverse research areas and environments, and in the identification of a dissertation mentor.

-At the end of each laboratory rotation, the student will provide a summary of her/his research achievements in the laboratory and an evaluation of the experience.
+At the end of each laboratory rotation, the student will provide a summary of her/his research achievements in the laboratory and the student evaluation of the experience.
 The Principal Investigator (PI) will evaluate the performance of the rotation student, and discuss this evaluation in detail with the student.
-Strengths and deficiencies will be noted; the PI may suggest coursework or study to correct any deficiencies that are identified.
+Strengths and deficiencies will be noted and the PI may suggest coursework or study to correct any deficiencies that are identified.
 Both evaluations will be forwarded to the GSBSE office.
 The rotation evaluations will become a permanent part of the student’s file.

-There are three mandatory courses that all GSBSE Ph.D. students are required to complete.
-The first course is Introduction to Biomedical Science and Engineering (BMS 625).
-This course is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Signal Transduction, Development, Stress and Genomics.
-The second course must pertain to biocomputing or biostatistics (e.g. BMS 543 Computational Genomics or AMS 597 Biostatistics).
-The last course must pertain to bioethics and scientific conduct (e.g. INT 601 Responsible Conduct of Research).
-Additional course requirements will be unique for each GSBSE student and will be tailored depending on their degree (Ph.D. in Biomedical Science, or Ph.D. in Biomedical Engineering).
-Coursework will be determined by their dissertation mentor and committee.
-At least twenty total credits of coursework must be performed, and a total of thirty credits completed overall (including thesis credits).
+There are four mandatory courses that all GSBSE Ph.D. students are required to complete.
+The first course is Foundations of Biomedical Science and Engineering (BMS 625) and is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Genetics, Biostatistics/Computational Biology, Biochemistry, and Animal Physiology.
+The second course must pertain to biocomputing or biostatistics (e.g. BMB 502 Introduction to Bioinformatics).
+The third course must pertain to bioethics and scientific conduct (e.g. BMS 605: Responsible Conduct of Research).
+The fourth course is the Grant Writing course (BMS 650) usually taken the Fall of the second year.

 Choosing a Dissertation Mentor(s)